isabella232/journeys.en/help/using/event/eventkey.md

 If you plan to leverage data stored in the Unified Profile database, you must select, as the event key, information you defined as a profile's identity in the [Unified Profile Service](https://www.adobe.io/apis/cloudplatform/dataservices/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md).

 It will allow the system to perform the reconciliation between the event and the individual's profile.
 If you select a schema that has a primary identity, then the **Key** and **Namespace** fields are pre-filled.
-If there is no identity defined, we select __identityMap > id__ as the primary key.
+If there is no identity defined, we select _identityMap > id_ as the primary key.
+Then you have to select a namespace and the key will be pre-filled (below the **Namespace** field) using _identityMap > id_.

-Then you have to select a namespace and the key will be pre-filled (below the **Namespace** field) using __identityMap > id__.If you need to use a different key, such as a CRM ID or an email address, you need to add it manually:
+If you need to use a different key, such as a CRM ID or an email address, you need to add it manually:

 1. Click inside the **Key** field or on the pencil icon.